 What is the Difference between Junior and Youth Ice Hockey Skates?

-Ice hockey skate age group ranges into four categories: junior, intermediate, senior, and youth.
+The ice hockey skate age group ranges into four categories: junior, intermediate, senior, and youth.
 These size ranges are determined by factors such as height, weight, chest and waist measurements, age, and other pertinent measurements.

-Similarities Between Junior And Youth ice Hockey Skate
+Similarities Between Junior And Youth Ice Hockey Skate

 Differences Between Junior and Youth Ice Hockey Skate